Large deviations of convex hulls of planar random walks and Brownian motions: Introduction

-The Spritzer--Widom formula \eqref{eq: Spitzer-Widom} admits various generalizations to higher dimensions, including the formulas for expected mean width, surface area, volume, and other intrinsic volumes of the multidimensional convex hull, see Barndorff-Nielsen and Baxter~\cite{BNielsen} and Vysotsky and Zaporozhets~\cite{VysotskyZaporozhets}.
+The Spitzer--Widom formula \eqref{eq: Spitzer-Widom} admits various generalizations to higher dimensions, including explicit formulas for the expected mean width, surface area, volume, and other intrinsic volumes of the convex hulls, see Barndorff-Nielsen and Baxter~\cite{BNielsen} or Vysotsky and Zaporozhets~\cite{VysotskyZaporozhets}.
+In particular, for the area of the convex hull of a planar random walk,